mattsalinero/mechanalysis/mech_spec.md

 ### Project Goals
 Analysis in this project will focus on determining:
-- How many keysets have been released/advertised
+- how many keysets have been released/advertised
-- Corresponding keyset names and infocodes
+- corresponding keyset names and infocodes
-- Date of group buy for each keyset
+- date of group buy for each keyset
-- Interest metrics for each keyset (such as topic replies and views)
+- interest metrics for each keyset (such as topic replies and views)
-- Statistical link (if any) between popularity of group buy and popularity of interest check for each keyset
+- statistical link (if any) between popularity of group buy and popularity of interest check for each keyset

 ### Out of Scope
 Analysis of prebuilt keyboards and keyboard components other than keycaps (ex. switches, keyboard chassis) isn't a part of this project, though potentially the project could eventually be extended to look at those items.